-Twenty-eight students from the College of Saint Benedict and Saint John's University are participating in summer internship experiences through the Washington, D.C., Summer Study Program from May 29 through mid-August.
+Twelve students from the College of Saint Benedict and Saint John's University are participating in summer internship experiences through the Washington, D.C., Summer Study Program from May 27 through mid-August.

-This is the 39th year of the Summer Study Program designed and operated by CSB/SJU faculty and staff in the political science department.
-This year’s group is the largest cohort in the program’s history.
+This is the 40th year of the Summer Study Program, designed and operated by CSB/SJU faculty and staff in the political science department.

 The program provides students an opportunity to live and work in the Washington, D.C., area while earning academic credit.
 Each student serves in a congressional office, in a government agency, in a nonprofit organization or with a public affairs group, learning and working in a community.
 They apply for their internships based on their interests.

 In addition to the work experience and completion of coursework, this summer’s program co-directors, Dr. Christi Siver and Dr. Whitney Court, associate professors of political science at CSB and SJU, conduct seminars and arrange supplemental meetings with alumnae/i and other professionals.
 The program is coordinated each year by Sheila Hellermann, department coordinator for political science, sociology, peace studies, global business leadership and accounting.